doitintl/intercloud-throughput/README.md

 ## How it works

-* Launches a VM in each specified region.
+1. Launches a VM in each specified region.
 See above on how regions are chosen.
   * This is parallelized.
-* Runs a test between each directed region pair, in parallel.
-In general, all pairs across regions where there is a VM are used, though you can also specific this with the `--region_pairs` option.
+2. Runs a test between each directed region pair.
+  * All pairs across regions where there is a VM are tested.
+    * You can override this with the `--region_pairs` option.
-  * This is parallelized, but  a given region is involved in only one test at any one time, to avoid disrupting the results.
-A queue is used for that.
+    * Tests are run in parallel, but  a given region is involved in only one test at any one time, to avoid disrupting the results.
+3. Deletes all VMs
-* Deletes all VMs (even if some tests fail).
+  * Regardless of how many tests succeed or fail).
+  * Deletion of AWS and GCP VMs are deleted in separate threads, in parallem
-  * AWS VMs are deletd in parallel, GCP VMs sequentially.
+  * AWS VMs are deleted in parallel with each other, GCP VMs sequentially with each other.

 ## Generating charts